Rosevandergiessen/raspberry-aruco-pose-estimation/README.md

 Part of the final thesis Virtual Neonatal Cranial Ultrasonography Simulation.

-During the project my primary responsibility was the hardware and software of the simulation tracking system; e.g. the Raspberry Pi setup and the software and coding needed to run the AruCo tracking and pose estimation.
+During the project my primary responsibility was the hardware and software of the simulation tracking system; e.g. a Raspberry Pi setup and the software and coding needed to run the AruCo tracking and pose estimation.
 In this repository you'll find the python code using OpenCV (an open source computer vision and machine learning software library, which contains real-time vision applications.